top of page

 portrait_edited.jpg

 Carey Mortimer is an artist based in Sardinia, Italy, working with fresco, egg tempera and natural pigments both in her own widely exhibited paintings and in collaborations with architects and designers.
-Carey gained a Master of Philosophy in Public Art and Design from Duncan of Jordanstone University and studied fresco painting with restorer Leonetto Tintori; she has taught Renaissance techniques for many years at Bosa Art School.
+Carey gained a Master of Philosophy in Public Art and Design from Duncan of Jordanstone University and studied fresco painting with restorer Leonetto Tintori; she has taught Renaissance art techniques for many years at Bosa Art School.

 IMG_4109.JPG